 Activity ideas

-Fossil correlation – students date fossils from one site by matching them to fossils already dated somewhere else, using real data from Mangahouanga, made famous by paleontologist Joan Wiffen.
+Fossil correlation – students date fossils from one site by matching them to fossils already dated somewhere else, using real data19 from Mangahouanga, made famous by paleontologist20 Joan Wiffen.

 Big numbers in science – investigate the use of big numbers, such as millions and billions, and they encounter ways to understand what these big numbers mean.

-Which dating method? – learn to recognise some of the different relative and absolute dating methods.
+Which dating method? – learn to recognise some of the different relative and absolute dating21 methods.

 Useful link